oresat/oresat-c3-watchdog/README.md

 Package will be in `target/armv7-unknown-linux-gnueabihf/debian/`

 ### Debugging the watchdog:
-- omit the --release flag to run in debug mode
+- Omit the --release flag to run in debug mode
-- prints petted and pinged times
+- Prints petted and pinged times

 `cargo run`

+- Handy script that will ping the watchdog UDP port every 5 seconds

+`test_ping.sh`

 ### Testing the watchdog:
 `cargo test`